 Why are we so critical?

 The several geothermal power plants in existence use hot spots on the earth, where the temperature is much higher than the 150 0F.
-Geothermal power in the long run is seen to be very cheap, but the initial cost of installing the power will definitely be high.
+Geothermal power in the long run could be very cheap, but the initial cost of installing the power will definitely be high.

 Harnessing geothermal energy requires a small piece of land and freshwater.
 But this energy can be along with with dangerous risk of carrying a mixture of gases such as carbon dioxide, hydrogen sulphide, methane and ammonia which can add to global warming, air pollution, and acid rain.
 Various poisonous minerals like arsenic and mercury also come to the surface, thus polluting underwater and soil.